Twins (1988 film): Critical response

 Roger Ebert gave the film 3 out of 4 stars, calling it "engaging entertainment with some big laughs and a sort of warm goofiness".

 Vincent Canby of The New York Times gave the film a negative review: "In Twins, which is supposed to be funny, the former Mr. Universe and pint-sized Danny DeVito play twins, the result of a genetic experiment that went awry.
-To the extent that Twins is carried by anybody, it is carried by Mr. DeVito.
-Mr. Schwarzenegger is dead weight."
+To the extent that Twins is carried by anybody, it is carried by Mr.DeVito; Mr.Schwarzenegger is dead weight."

 Cancelled sequel

 In March 2012, Universal announced the development of a sequel titled Triplets with Schwarzenegger and DeVito due to return with Eddie Murphy as their long lost triplet brother.
 Reitman was set to co produce.

-In April 2015, it was announced that plans for the film were put on hold.
+In April 2015, it was announced that plans for the film were on hold.
 In March 2018, Schwarzenegger confirmed that the script for Triplets was finished and that Murphy was officially attached to the film.
 Schwarzenegger briefly discussed how Murphy's character became the triplet brother of his and DeVito's characters saying "funny thing that happens in the mixing of the sperm".
-It was unknown if Reitman would still be involved in the film, as originally announced in 2012.
+It was unknown if Reitman was still to be involved in the film, as originally announced in 2012.

-In September 2021, it was announced filming will commence in January 2022 in Boston, with Ivan Reitman directing, Schwarzenegger and DeVito reprising their roles as Julius and Vincent Benedict, and Tracy Morgan replacing Eddie Murphy as Schwarzenegger and DeVito's long lost triplet brother.
+In September 2021, it was announced filming would commence in January 2022 in Boston, with Reitman directing, Schwarzenegger and DeVito reprising their roles as Julius and Vincent Benedict, and Tracy Morgan replacing Eddie Murphy as Schwarzenegger and DeVito's long lost triplet brother.
 However, Reitman died in February 2022, leaving the status of the film unclear.
 In May 2023, Schwarzenegger confirmed that a sequel would not be made, as Reitman's son Jason put the idea to an end following his father's death.